Leadership Ph.D. and Ed.D.

 Ed.D., Leadership in Schooling

 The Leadership in Schooling Ed.D. degree is designed to enhance a candidate's skills both as a researcher and as an instructional leader of PK-12 programs.
-An Ed.d. in Leadership in Schooling empowers the individual to improve leadership, teaching and learning, and to explore innovative solutions to educational problems.
+An Ed.D. in Leadership in Schooling empowers the individual to improve leadership, teaching and learning, and to explore innovative solutions to educational problems.
 Students who enter this doctoral program will soon find that our emphasis on research and its application to practice will assist them in forming and investigating questions that are of personal, community, national, and international interest.

 The majority of our students admitted to the Ed.D. are working professionals who complete the program on a part-time basis.
 There is no residency requirement and we offer courses during the summer as well as fall and spring.

-The program requires 48 credits of study - see program of study (pdf) in the UMass Lowell Graduate online Catalog.
+For current students the program requires 48 credits of study - see program of study (pdf) in the UMass Lowell Graduate online Catalog.